terraform-ibm-modules/documentation/docs/gh-actions.md

 - `common-release` for semantic release version tagging.
 The workflow is run after the CI pipeline successful completes on the main branch.

     Called from `/.github/workflows/release.yml`.

+!> **Important**: Pipelines do not run on private repos because the org secrets are not available with the free GitHub actions plan.
+For more information about features by GitHub plan, see [Compare features](https://github.com/pricing#compare-features).